Maha-Abdelnabi/prework-study-guide/README.md

 ## Description

-the motivation to change my career and learn a new subjcet push me to participate in this project and build a prework study guide to know the basics and solve a lot of issues that help me understand and practice how to connect git and github, how to use vs code and use different programming langueges
+The motivation to change my career and learn a new subjcet push me to participate in this project and build a prework study guide to know the basics and solve a lot of issues that help me understand and practice how to connect git and github, how to use vs code and use different programming langueges
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 ## Installation